rubymem/bundler-leak/README.md

 Copyright (c) 2013-2016 Hal Brodigan (postmodern.mod3 at gmail.com)

-bundler-audit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+bundler-leak is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-bundler-audit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+bundler-leak is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with bundler-audit.
+You should have received a copy of the GNU General Public License along with bundler-leak.
 If not, see <http://www.gnu.org/licenses/>.

 [ruby]: https://ruby-lang.org
 [rubygems]: https://rubygems.org